stemformulas/stemformulas.github.io/README.md

 The first command runs the site, and the second monitors for file changes to sync them to the Docker container.
 You should be able to visit the site at `localhost:1313` in your browser, and changes to files in the `content` folder should be reflected on the site (e.g. open the about page and then modify content/about/_index.md).

 4. If you ran the docker compose command you should also have a Python applet I wrote up at `localhost:8501` in your browser.
-This is a GUI that helps you write 70% of formula pages.
+This is a GUI that helps you write the tedious parts of a formula's page.
 You can read more about it in the ChatGPT workflow section at the bottom of this README.

 ## Adding a formula
 With the site running locally, you can now add a formula page to the site and preview how it'll look on the actual site.
-Here are the steps for adding a formula:
+Here are the steps for adding a formula (mostly git instructions):

 1. In another terminal, create a new branch for your changes: